elingan/static-websites-generator/README.md

 # SUMAQ Static Websites Generator

-This is a simple static websites generator with Gulp, Pug, Stylus, BrowserSync, etc. for publish to S3.
+This is a simple static websites generator with Gulp, Pug, Stylus, Yaml, BrowserSync, etc. for publish to S3.

 ## Important links